XDRONIN/SolveChain/README.md

 # SolveChain

 SolveChain is a collaborative problem-solving platform where users post challenges across various categories (e.g., tech, DIY, health, education).
+Experts and community members provide solutions through interactive formats like video demonstrations, step-by-step guides, and live sessions.
+Verified experts are highlighted for trustworthiness, and advanced search and real-time collaboration tools enhance usability.
+Blockchain technology powers the platform, enabling transparency and rewarding solvers with tokens.
+Built with Vue.js, Node.js, MongoDB, Firebase, and Solidity, SolveChain fosters an innovative, decentralized approach to addressing real-world problems.